 Generic Name: potassium bicarbonate / potassium chloride

-Note: This document contains side effect information about potassium bicarbonate / potassium chloride.
-Some of the dosage forms listed on this page may not apply to the brand name K-Lyte / Cl 25.
+Note: This page contains side effects data for the generic drug potassium bicarbonate / potassium chloride.
+It is possible that some of the dosage forms included below may not apply to the brand name K-Lyte / Cl 25.

-Some side effects of K-Lyte / Cl 25 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+It is possible that some side effects of K-Lyte / Cl 25 may not have been reported.
+These can be reported to the FDA here.
+Always consult a healthcare professional for medical advice.

 Applies to potassium bicarbonate / potassium chloride: oral powder for reconstitution, oral tablet effervescent